-The 288MW Azito power plant near Abidjan in Côte d’Ivoire is being expanded from single-cycle, to a combined-cycle power plant.
+The 288MW Azito power plant near Abidjan in Côte d’Ivoire is being expanded from a single-cycle to a combined-cycle power plant.

-The expansion constitutes the third phase development of the project and includes the addition of a 138MW unit, which increases the plant’s capacity to 426MW.
+The expansion constitutes the third phase of development for the project and includes the addition of a 138MW unit, which increases the plant’s capacity to 426MW.

 The expanded plant is expected to generate 2,723GWh of electricity to be fed to the grid using the existing infrastructure.
 The combined-cycle plant will offset approximately 400,000t of CO₂ emissions a year from the atmosphere.